hyperhq/docs.hyper.sh-hyper/Reference/CLI/run.md

 The `my-label` key doesn't specify a value so the label defaults to an empty string(`""`).
 To add multiple labels, repeat the label flag (`-l` or `--label`).

 The `key=value` must be unique to avoid overwriting the label value.
 If you specify labels with identical keys but different values, each subsequent value overwrites the previous.
-Hyper.sh uses the last `key=value` you supply.
+Hyper uses the last `key=value` you supply.

 Use the `--label-file` flag to load multiple labels from a file.
 Delimit each label in the file with an EOL mark.
 The example below loads labels from a labels file in the current directory: